 This scale reflects the degree to which an individual works well with teams and maintains positive interpersonal relationships.
 High scores on this scale indicate a person will thrive in collaborative team settings and maintain highquality relationships with coworkers.
 Low scores on this scale indicate a person will prefer working on individual projects and may struggle to maintain close working relationships with colleagues.
-Interpretation:

 The candidate's score in this area should contribute to enhanced overall job performance.

-Actively cultivates relationships.
-Comfortable meeting new people and sensitive to how others feel.
-Works with colleagues and seeks input to develop friendships and meet goals.
-Interview Guide Describe a time when you worked in a team.
+Actively cultivates and maintains relationships.
+Able to quickly establish rapport with new acquaintances and accurately sense others' feelings.
+Maintains positive relationships with colleagues and uses them to achieve work outcomes and meet goals.

+Describe a time when you worked in a team.
 What was your role?
 How did you delegate tasks with the other team members?